pgpt-dev/MCP-Server-for-MAS-Developments/README.md

 ## 7. Certificate-Based Access Control (CBAC)
 - As the agent does not require a password when certificate authentication is activated and logs on to the server using a key, it is automatically locked to this server.
-If it would want to log in to another MCP PGPT server, this login attempt is rejected as the key is checked against the server's private certificate.
+If it would want to log in to another MCP privateGPT server, this login attempt is rejected as the key is checked against the server's private certificate.

 ### Features
 - Functions such as `keygen`, `store_user`, and `edit_source` are only accessible to authorized roles.